Nkluge-correa/Nkluge-correa/README.md

   <br><br>
   🔬 I'm a researcher at the <a href="https://www.pucrs.br/">Pontifical Catholic University of Rio Grande do Sul</a> (PUC-RS).
 Currently, I'm finishing my Ph.D. in <a href="https://www.uni-bonn.de/en?set_language=en">Bonn University</a> (Germany).
   <br><br>
-  👨‍🎓 I'm Master in Electrical Engineering.
+  👨‍🎓 I'm a Master in Electrical Engineering.
   <br><br>
   👨‍🎓 I'm a Ph.D candidate in Philosophy.
   <br><br>